This post may contain affiliate links; see site footer for more details.

 - Resource binder.
 [Essential for: Organizing resources and important printables].
 I started one of these around my junior year of college, and it was so handy dandy.
 I kept coming across really useful, interesting resources on everything from blogging to marketing, from launching an online course to growing an Instagram following.
 Because of that, I wanted to be able to have certain resources tangible and in one place for easy access, since my desktop is already full of folders and favorites galore.
 I picked up a 2 inch binder and now I print out the most relevant tidbits to include in my binder – which is categorized, of course.

-What are your own essential organization tools for college + entrepreneurship?
+What are your own essential organization tools for college and/or entrepreneurship?

 P.S.
 Another must-have organization tool for college students and entrepreneurs alike?
 The right tech.
 While I’m a PC gal through and through, who could possibly pass up a gorgeous gold MacBook?
 Happp hump day!